 Get high-resolution satellite and aerial imagery that's available worldwide and continually updated.

 Get current and historical weather conditions, forecasted weather, weather along a route, air-quality data, and radar and infrared weather map tiles to enable weather-based decisions and visualizations in your apps.

 Look up elevation data for any location on Earth.
 Create valuable data products and apps that use globally consistent digital terrain model datasets.

 Enhance your location intelligence with a library of common geospatial mathematical calculations, including geofencing, closest point, great-circle distance, and buffers.

-Calculate the shortest or fastest routes available – to multiple destinations at a time, or provide specialised routes for pedestrians, bicycles and commercial vehicles.
+Calculate the shortest or fastest routes available—to multiple destinations at a time—or provide specialized routes for pedestrians, bicycles, and commercial vehicles.

-Create and publish customised indoor maps that support maintaining control of design, distribution, scale and access.
+Create and publish custom indoor maps that support maintaining control of design, distribution, scale, and access.